daledezma/itdev-160/README.md

 # ITDEV-160 Repository
-This is a sample repository for the ITDEV160 course.
+This is a repository for the Web Programming with JavaScript course.

-Hello World!